Caffélatex works perfectly with ANY tubular.

-If used inside tubulars, as their porosity is very little compared to a tubeless tire, Caffèlatex lifespan (as a liquid) will easily exceed the one of the tubular (and last more than one year for sure, easily a couple of seasons).
+If used inside tubulars, as their porosity is very little compared to a tubeless tire, Caffélatex lifespan (as a liquid) will easily exceed one year.
 This also applies to the lifespan of Caffélatex used as preventative inside simple inner tubes.

-Once dried out, Caffélatex can’t be removed from tubulars (it won’t moisten with water or other solvents), but additional liquid Caffélatex can be added, to keep tubulars protected against punctures.
+Once dried out, Caffélatex can’t be removed from the tubulars, but additional liquid Caffélatex can be added, to restore effective puncture protection.

 Recommended Caffélatex dosage inside tubulars: